noxtgm/dresser-plus/README.md

 * Download the [DresserPlus.cs](https://github.com/noxtgm/dresser-plus/blob/77bc57a21139906d7f4edab7a7aa4e1a28219da9/Code/DresserPlus.cs) C# script and add it to your project's `Code/` folder

-> Once you've done either one of those, add the **Dresser Plus** component to a GameObject with a Citizen or Human body (SkinnedModelRenderer).
+> Once you've done either one of those, add the **Dresser Plus** component to a GameObject with a Citizen or Human body.
 > Set the `BodyTarget` to the body's `SkinnedModelRenderer` (auto-detected from children if left empty), pick a clothing source, and you're done.

 ## 🛜 API